 The Provider may not, without the Payor’s written consent, delegate to or with another party to carry out any of the functions or responsibilities of the Provider assigned to it under this Agreement.

-The Provider will carry out its responsibilities under this Agreement consistent with the Payor’s Provider Manual for Substance Use Disorder services.
+The Provider will carry out its responsibilities under this Agreement consistent with the Payor’s Provider Manual, which is incorporated into this agreement by reference, for Substance Use Disorder services.

 Where activities supported by this agreement produce books, films, or other such copy righted materials issued by the Provider, the provider may copyright but shall acknowledge that MDHHS reserves a royalty-free, non-exclusive and irrevocable license to reproduce, publish and use such materials and to authorize others to reproduce and use such materials.
 This cannot include service recipient information or personal identification data.
 Any copyrighted materials or modifications bearing acknowledgment or the MDHHS name must be approved by MDHHS prior to reproduction and use of such materials.
 The provider shall give recognition to MDHHS and NMRE in any and all publication papers and presentations arising from the program and service contract herein.